The Ultimate Guide to Driving in the UK

 Important Documents to Carry

-When driving in the UK with a foreign license, there are a few important documents you should always carry with you:
+When driving in the UK with a foreign licence, there are a few important documents you should always carry with you:

-• Valid Foreign Driving License: Ensure your driving license is current and in English or accompanied by an IDP if necessary.
+• Valid Foreign Driving Licence: Ensure your driving licence is current and in English or accompanied by an IDP if necessary.

-• International Driving Permit (IDP): If your license is not in English, it's highly recommended to have an IDP as a translation of your original license.
+• International Driving Permit (IDP): If your licence is not in English, it's highly recommended to have an IDP as a translation of your original licence.

 • Proof of Identity: Carry your passport or national identity card as additional proof of your identity.